supabase-community/launchweek.dev/README.md

 ## upcoming

+2025 / 07 / W31

+- 29-01: Bucket Launch Week 2 - Feature flags for SaaS that run on TypeScript

 2025 / 07 / W30

 - 21-25: Postgres AI Launch Week - Advanced Postgres support

-2025 / 07 / W29

-- 14-18: BaseHub AI Launch Week - Fast, flexible headless CMS
-- 14-18: Supabase Launch Week 15 - Open-source Firebase alternative
-- 14-18: Wasp Launch Week 10 - Rails-like framework for React
-- 15-18: VideoSDK Launch Week - Open-source framework for real-time AI voice

 **Want to be part of it?
 [Create a Pull Request here](https://github.com/supabase-community/launchweek.dev/pulls).**